I will be careful to live a blameless life. When will you come to me? Psalm 101:2

 Has killed all that was pleasant to the eye.

-5 The Lord has become as an enemy.
+5 The Lord has become like an enemy.

 He has swallowed up Israel.

 in the daughter of Judah.

 6 He has violently taken away his tabernacle,

 as if it were of a garden.

 He has destroyed his place of assembly.